Lahore: Education

-Lahore is known as Pakistan's educational capital, with more colleges and universities than any other city in Pakistan.
+Lahore is sometimes considered Pakistan's educational capital, with more colleges and universities than any other city in Pakistan.
 The literacy rate of Lahore is 74%.
-The city is Pakistan's largest producer of professionals in the fields of science, technology, IT, law, engineering, medicine, nuclear sciences, pharmacology, telecommunication, biotechnology, microelectronics, and nanotechnology, and has the only future hyper high-tech center in Pakistan.
+The city is Pakistan's largest producer of professionals in the fields of science, technology, IT, law, engineering, medicine, nuclear sciences, pharmacology, telecommunication, biotechnology, microelectronics, and nanotechnology, and has the only future hyper high-tech centre in Pakistan.

 Most of the reputable universities are public, but in recent years there has also been an upsurge in the number of private universities.
 Lahore University of Management Sciences (LUMS) is the only AACSB accredited business school in Pakistan.
 Lahore hosts some of Pakistan's oldest and best educational institutes, including: